xcomponent/appcontrol-documentation/Documentation/cmdb.md

 The actions defined on a Component are stored in the RunningProcess table (cmdb_running_process), with a link to the corresponding host.
-Here's the detailed mapping on the fileds of the RunningProcess table:
+Here's the detailed mapping on the fields of the RunningProcess table:

 | AppControl Element | Field |
 | --- | --- |